griesemer/tryhard/README.md

 matching, with the very real (but small) possibility of false positives.
 Use caution when using the rewrite feature (`-r` flag) and have a backup as needed.

+The command accepts a list of files or directories which it processes in the order they are provided.
+Given a file, it operates on that file no matter the file path.
-Given a file, it operates on that file; given a directory, it operates on all `.go` files in that directory, recursively.
+Given a directory, it operates on all `.go` files in that directory, recursively.
 Files starting with a period are ignored.
+Files may be explicitly ignored with the `-ignore` flag.

 `tryhard` considers each top-level function with a last result of named type `error`, which may or may not be the predefined type `error`.
 Inside these functions `tryhard`